andrewelemoso/Automated-ELK-Stack-Deployment/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the **Jbox (Jump Box) ** machine can accept connections from the Internet.
-Access to this machine is only allowed from the **Administrator's Public IP and all others the admin may add if needed**.
+Access to this machine is only allowed from the **Administrator's Public IP and all others the admin may add if needed.**

-Machines within the network can only be accessed by **Jbox (10.0.0.4)**.
+Machines within the network can only be accessed by **Jbox (10.0.0.4).**

 A summary of the access policies in place can be found in the table below.